lcnetdev/bfe/docs/bfe-api.md

   the data should be formatted/serialized.
 Only "jsonld-expanded" is supported presently.  `callback` is the name of the callback function, which expects one parameter, the returned data formatted according to the `format` instruction.

-* `startingPoints` (only for fulleditor): (Array) Each member of the array is an object representing a menu group, which consists of a heading (`menuGroup`) and an array of items (`menuItems`).
+* `startingPoints` (only for fulleditor or lcapplication): (Array) Each member of the array is an object representing a menu group, which consists of a heading (`menuGroup`) and an array of items (`menuItems`).
 Each item has a `label` and an array of applicable resource templates (`useResourceTemplates`) to be used when rendering that item.
   `useResourceTemplates` expects the identifier value of a resource template (not the identifer for a Profile).
-If more than one resource template identifier is listed, then the multiple resource templates are combine into one form for editing.
+If more than one resource template identifier is listed, then the multiple resource templates are combined into one form for editing.
+This property must be present OR `startingPointsUrl` must be present.

 ```json
 "startingPoints": [
     {"menuGroup": "Monograph",